rai1410swati/Car-Price-Prediction1/README.md

 # Car-Price-Prediction1

-### Predicting the car price using the model Random-Forest-Regression.
+### Predicting the car price using the model Random-Forest-Regression and deploying it using Flask.